apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 title: Working with Mutations
 ---

-In this tutorial, you'll learn how to build authenticated mutations and handle information returned from those mutations, and use that knowledge to book and cancel some trips for yourself.
+In this section, you'll learn how to build authenticated mutations and handle information returned from those mutations, and use that knowledge to book and cancel some trips for yourself.

 ## Adding authentication handling

 Before you start booking, you need to be able to pass your authentication token along to Apollo.
 To do that, you'll dig a little deeper into how the Apollo client works.

+The `ApolloClient` uses something called a `NetworkTransport` under the hood.
+By default, the client will create an `HTTPNetworkTransport` instance to handle talking over HTTP to your server.

-If you need to do anything before a request hits the and after Apollo has done most of the configuration for you, there's a delegate protocol called `HTTPNetworkTransportPreflightDelegate` which will allow you to do that.
+If you need to do anything before a request hits the wire but after Apollo has done most of the configuration for you, there's a delegate protocol called `HTTPNetworkTransportPreflightDelegate` which will allow you to do that.

 Open `Network.swift` and add an extension to conform to that delegate: